BeamoAI/Beamo-Search/README.md

    - Ensure that the `ca.pem` file in the `/etc/apache2` directory is kept secure and is only accessible by the root user or the Apache process.
    - Regularly renew your SSL certificates and keep your OpenSSL version updated and make sure that they do not expire.

-By following these steps, you will have configured HTTPS for your Apache server using a self-signed certificate stored as `ca.pem` in the `/etc/apache2` directory.
-This is suitable for testing and development purposes.
-For a production environment, consider obtaining a certificate from a trusted certificate authority (CA).

 # Beamo Search Setup Guide for Windows